 As unqualified as I feel when it comes to addressing this topic, I get asked a lot!
 It’s such a loaded question, so I find myself constantly sending multiple voice messages over Instagram DM to answer everything I possibly can!
 So I figured it’d be easier to write everything out, in depth, and make it easier for you to refer back to!

-I currently have a little over 5500 followers.
-It’s a lot to some and nothing to others.
-I’m just not in any rush to grow, as I give most of my time to my family and spend the remainder of my time pursuing other dreams.
+I’m personally not trying to grow my Instagram, as I found it’s really just not my thing and is too easy for me to fall into an unhealthy state of mind.
+I actually even went through and removed about 1700 followers recently!
+So I would encourage you to constantly evaluate your head AND heart if you choose to pursue the influencer world!
 However, I was actively trying to grow my account a while back and was doing really well!
-I have figured out some of what does and doesn’t work [in my experience], and I wanna share that with you!
+I have figured out some of what does and doesn’t work [in my experience], and I wanna share that those of you who are curious!
 I’ll also include things I’ve heard that help but have yet to try.

-But growing your Instagram is more than just getting followers.
+Growing your Instagram is also more than just getting followers.
 You can have a ton of followers, but if none of them are engaging, it’s gonna be a lot more difficult to get collaborations.
 A high engagement rate ranges from 3.5-6%.
 But these are some ways that can help you DOUBLE, even TRIPLE that [when done consistently]!
 So let’s start with step one: